Physiotherapy for Rotator Cuff Injury

 If you are being treated for injuries sustained in a car accident or a work-related injury and your claim has been approved we do not require payment directly from you.
 After your initial assessment, we will submit the appropriate proposed treatment plan to your insurance company and upon approval of the plan, we can bill your insurance company or WSIB directly.

-What type of physiotherapy is covered by OHIP?
+Is shoulder physiotherapy covered by OHIP?